Author: Gabriela Aceitón Cortés

 To learn more about the different communication channels and methods available, check out our free guide.

-The AGORA project fosters a network of engaged citizens across Europe, each contributing their unique perspectives and experiences to the collective effort of climate adaptation.
+The Adaptation AGORA project fosters a network of engaged citizens across Europe, each contributing their unique perspectives and experiences to the collective effort of climate adaptation.

 The project's success hinges on the active participation of individuals like those seven women in Rome, who are not just passive recipients of climate policies but active co-creators of a more resilient future.
 Their voices, and the voices of countless others across the continent, are shaping a new narrative of climate action, one that is rooted in collaboration, knowledge sharing, and community empowerment.